Cape Riche

-Facilities in the locality include a boat launching ramp and a campground with flushing toilets and showers.
+Facilities in the area include a boat launching ramp and a campground with flushing toilets and showers.

 History

 Cape Riche was named for Claude-Antoine-Gaspard Riche, a naturalist on Bruni d'Entrecasteaux's 1791 expedition who became lost for two days near Esperance.

-Matthew Flinders aboard the Investigator charted the area in 1802 as part of his circumnavigation of Australia.
+Matthew Flinders aboard Investigator charted the area in 1802 as part of his circumnavigation of Australia.